aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 i386-elf-ld -T linker.ld boot.o vga.o -o kernel.bin
 ```

-Note that the object file `vga.o` is added to call to linker.
-Otherwise we won't be able to call any function of `vga` from `boot`.
+Note that the object file `vga.o` is added to call to the linker.
+Otherwise, we won't be able to call any function of `vga` from `boot`.

 ## Calling a C function

-In order to properly call a function, we need to use `call` instruction.
+To properly call a function, we need to use `call` instruction.
 What this instruction does is:

 - Push `eip` to the stack (so that we can return from the function)
 - Jump to the function's address